 TEACHing-writer | MENTOR

 Matt Malyon is a county jail and juvenile detention chaplain in Washington's Skagit Valley.
 He holds an MFA in Creative Writing from the University of British Columbia.
-His poetry has been published in various journals, and has received a Pushcart Prize nomination.
+His poetry has received a Pushcart Prize nomination, and has been featured in the University of Iowa's 100 Words, Rock & Sling, and the forthcoming anthology, Adam, Eve, & The Riders of the Apocalypse (Wipf & Stock 2018).
 He serves as a Mentor in the PEN Prison Writing Program, and recently founded the One Year Writing in the Margins initiative.

 Susanne Paola Antonetta’s most recent books include Make Me a Mother (W.W.
 Norton) and a digital book, Curious Atoms: A History with Physics (Essay Press).
 She is also author of Body Toxic, A Mind Apart, the novella Stolen Moments, and four books of poetry.
 She is a blogger with the Huffington Post.
 Awards for her poetry and prose include a New York Times Notable Book, an American Book Award, a Library Journal Best Science book of the year, a Lenore Marshall Award finalist, an Oprah Bookshelf pick, a Pushcart prize, and others.
 Her essays and poems have appeared in The New York Times, The Washington Post, Orion, The New Republic and many anthologies.
 She lives in Bellingham, Washington.